-Amidst this volatility, sterling credit markets have, so far, been able to avoid this, with the main attraction being the all-in yield this asset class continues to offer.
+Amidst this wider volatility, sterling credit markets have held up well so far, with the main attraction being the all-in yield this asset class continues to offer.
 While sterling investment grade all-in yields are attractive, their make-up has changed; a larger component of the yield is from government bond yields.
-The vast majority of the volatility we are seeing in fixed income markets is coming from underlying government bond yields.
+The volatility we are seeing in fixed income markets is coming from government bond yields.
 However, credit spreads also remain susceptible to further weak macroeconomic news.

-Looking at headline effects on performance, our sector allocation and stock selection had the largest impact.
-After a strong start to the year, we looked to reduce the risk in our portfolios, slightly reducing our overweight position in the bank sector, particularly subordinated debt. moving into a favoured sector, structured bonds, where spreads were wider.
-This general move added to performance; benefiting early on as spreads tightened and then taking risk off ahead of the modest widening we saw later.
+Looking at headline effects on performance, our sector allocation had the largest impact with stock selection a secondary factor on performance during the quarter.
+After a strong start to the year, we looked to reduce the risk in our portfolios, slightly reducing our overweight position in the bank sector, particularly subordinated debt, moving into a favoured sector, structured bonds, where spreads were wider.
+This general move added to performance: benefiting early on as spreads tightened and then taking risk off ahead of the modest widening we saw later.